VisualOps/cf-book/reference/parameter.md

 # Parameter

-The parameter in rule can be reference in expression, it support string, int, :
+The parameter in rule can be reference in expression, it support following type:

 - `true`
 - `false`